dauwhe/pdm/README.md

 ## Abstract

-We hope to define a common data model for all types of digital publications, including audio books, digital sequential art, the existing EPUB format, and what we might call web publications.
+We hope to define a common data model for all types of digital publications, including audio books, digital sequential art (comics/manga/bandes dessinées), the existing EPUB format, and what we might call web publications.
 We focus on structural metadata rather than bibliographic metadata, and do not seek to define behaviors or interfaces, but only to provide a minimal set of data to allow such interfaces and affordances to be provided by developers and user agents.

 ## Introduction